-Those parties interested in responding to this BAA are strongly encouraged to first contact the FRA Office of Research and Development via phone or e-mail (see below) to discuss the prospective project prior to devoting resources towards completing the project concept paper.
+Those parties interested in responding to this BAA are strongly encouraged to first contact the FRA Office of Research, Development and Technology via phone or e-mail (see below) to discuss the prospective project prior to devoting resources towards completing the project concept paper.
 All non-technical inquiries should be directed to the Contracting Officer.

 Any exchanges of information must be consistent with procurement integrity requirements of section 27 of the Office of Federal Procurement Policy Act (41 U.S.C.
 423, as amended) (see Federal Acquisition Regulation (FAR) 3.104).
 Communication between offerors and FRA is encouraged prior to and throughout the project concept paper phase.
-After submission of project proposals, all information exchanges of a technical nature will be conducted through the BAA Program Manager and exchanges of a non-technical nature through the BAA Contracting Officer.
-There shall be no discussion of proposals submitted by other offerors nor will evaluation information be discussed.
+After submission of project proposals, all information exchanges of a technical nature will be conducted through the BAA Program Manager, and exchanges of a non-technical nature through the BAA Contracting Officer.
+There shall be no discussion of proposals submitted by other offerors or proposal evaluation data.